yuhattor/copilot-patterns/contents/en/client-tips/copilot-snippet-handling.md

 [<img src="https://img.shields.io/badge/Lv2-Practically_Viable_Pattern-green">](https://github.com/orgs/AI-Native-Development/projects/1/)

-{% hint style="info" %}
-While this is accurate as of August 2023, the situation may change as GitHub Copilot and the LLM behind it evolve.
+> While this is accurate as of August 2023, the situation may change as GitHub Copilot and the LLM behind it evolve.
 Always try to get the most up-to-date information from GitHub.
-{% endhint %}

 ### Description